How to Get Around Scotland Without a Car

 Shorter Hikes and Tips

 Looking for shorter, equally rewarding hikes?
 Consider the enchanting landscapes of Cairngorms National Park or the dramatic coastal paths along the Fife Coastal Trail.
 Each step promises awe-inspiring vistas and an unforgettable connection to Scotland’s natural wonders.
-Wherever you base yourself on your trip to Scotland, you’ll never be too far from a new hiking path to explore.
+Wherever you base yourself on your trip to Scotland, you’ll never be far from a new hiking path to explore.

 A word of warning for those embarking on a long-distance hike: The Scottish weather can be unpredictable, so make sure you have waterproof boots and lightweight clothing that can dry easily overnight in a tent!